 “Holy moly Dave,” I wrote back, “I’m impressed you’ve been able to keep deer away from your hosta.”
-Deer candy I call it and slug candy as it turns out.
+I call deer candy and slug candy, as it turns out.
 Even the name slug sounds nasty.
-This year the slithery suckers have also made their way inside camping onto Ellie’s paws and my garden shoes.
+This year the slithery suckers have even made their way inside camping onto Ellie’s paws and my garden shoes.
 Ick!
-While the horse is out of the barn as my dear Mom would say, it’s not too late to intervene.
+While the horse is out of the barn, as my dear Mom would say, it’s not too late to intervene.

-Other slug attractions are planks of old wood between your plants and citrus rinds and human hair which they get all gnarled up in.
-I’m not sure about the strength of your stomach, but waking up to dozens of slimy slugs that must be tossed (tossed where?) is nauseating right up there with slug collecting after dark.
+Other slug attractions are planks of old wood between your plants, citrus rinds, and human hair, which they get all gnarled up in.
+I’m not sure about the strength of your stomach, but waking up to dozens of slimy slugs to toss (toss where?) is nauseating, right up there with slug collecting after dark.
 I’ll pass.

 Call me squeamish, but my preferred remedy is products with iron phosphate, which is deadly for a slug’s digestion and good for your soil.
 Brand names like Escar-Go and Slug Magic wrap iron in slug-attracting bait.
 Scatter the pellets around your plants every two weeks, and you’ll have significant results without tossing bodies.
 Much better.

-I’ve learned a 50/50 white vinegar to water solution sprayed on the overnight guests after they culminate on a half a grapefruit works.
-Then there’s sprinkling diatomaceous earth which “consists of fossilized remains of diatoms, a type of hard-shelled algae,” writes Wikipedia who goes on to say, “It is used as a filtration aid, abrasive in products including metal polishes and toothpaste, absorbent for liquids, reinforcing filler in plastics and rubber, anti-block in plastic films, cat litter, a stabilizing component of dynamite, and a thermal insulator.”
+I’ve learned a 50/50 white vinegar to water solution sprayed on the overnight guests after they culminate on half a grapefruit works.
+Then there’s sprinkling diatomaceous earth which “consists of fossilized remains of diatoms, a type of hard-shelled algae,” writes Wikipedia, which goes on to say: “It’s used as a filtration aid, abrasive in products including metal polishes and toothpaste, absorbent for liquids, reinforcing filler in plastics and rubber, anti-block in plastic films, cat litter, a stabilizing component of dynamite, and a thermal insulator.”
 It also can dehydrate slugs and insects, including fleas.
 What a multi-tasker!
 Right up there with duct tape.